Isoperiodic foliation of the stratum $\Omega\mathcal{M}_1(1,1,-2)$: Isoperiodic foliation of M1(1,1,-2)

-\begin{defn} A translation surface $(X,\omega)$ belongs to the \emph{discriminant} of the leaf (or stratum) if there exist two consecutive saddle connections on the boundary of a domain of pole forming an angle of $\pi$.
-Each connected component of the complement of the discriminant is a \emph{chamber} of the leaf. \end{defn}
+\begin{prop} A translation surface is transitional if there exist two consecutive saddle connections on the boundary of its domain of pole forming an angle of $\pi$.
+Moreover, the subset of transitional translation surfaces is a possibly disconnected closed subset of co-dimension one in each marked leaf \(\mathfrak{ML}(\,\rho,\,\mu\,)\). \end{prop}